ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 *What role does a CMS play for the content manager's usability?*

-## <a name="wireframing">Wireframing and Mockup Up a Site for a CMS</a>
+## <a name="wireframing">Wireframing and Mock-up Up a Site for a CMS</a>

 ### Wireframes

 The process of wireframing may seem like busy work.
 However, it actually is a really, really important step in creating a new web site or other resource.

-	"Wireframes are created for the purpose of arranging elements to best accomplish a particular purpose.
+> Wireframes are created for the purpose of arranging elements to best accomplish a particular purpose.
 The purpose is usually being informed by a business objective and a creative idea.
 The wireframe depicts the page layout or arrangement of the website's content, including interface elements and navigational systems, and how they work together.
 The wireframe usually lacks typographic style, color, or graphics, since the main focus lies in functionality, behavior, and priority of content.[3]
-In other words, it focuses on what a screen does, not what it looks like"
+In other words, it focuses on what a screen does, not what it looks like.

 [From Wikipedia - Website Wireframe](http://en.wikipedia.org/wiki/Website_wireframe)

-There are many, many ways you can make a wireframe - from a pencil drawing to a photoshop mockup to using a web tool for help.
-The style of a mock up may differ for different organizations.
+There are many, many ways you can make a wireframe - from a pencil drawing to a photoshop mock-up to using a web tool for help.
+The style of a mock-up may differ for different organizations.
 Personally, I feel that anything that works in effectively conveying the UI, layout, and potential content is good enough though.

 *After you make the wireframes, what would the next step be?*